You are here: Things To Do Trolltunga

 You do not need to travel for days to enter Western Norway's mountain country.
 If you are looking for bigger challenges than you will find in the mountains around Bergen, we recommend a trip to the Hardanger region, and more specifically to the Skjeggedal valley, not far from the industrial town of Odda.

 People come here from all over the world to go on the impressive walk, a walk that has become world famous in recent years as a result of international media coverage.
-Roughly 100,000 people a year choose to do this hike during the short summer season.
+Roughly 80,000 people a year choose to do this hike.

 Starting from Bergen, we highly recommend that you head for Odda or Tyssedal the day before and stay overnight.
 It's also recommende that you stay locally the night after the tour because of how long and demanding the tour is.

 The trip from Bergen is roughly 150 km and the journey is an experience in itself.
 It takes you through Hardanger, Norway's orchard, and alongside the beautiful Hardangerfjord and into the Sørfjord.
-There you will find mountains that plunge straight down into the fjord – waiting for you and ready to be conquered.
+The drive from Bergen to Odda will take you about 2.5 to 3 hours.

 Photo: Scott Sporleder / Matador Network / www.fjordnorway.com